ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 permalinks.
 Enter the words to remove in the accompanying field.

 == AI SEO ==
 While editing a post or taxonomy term, open the **AI SEO** tab in the SEO meta box.
 Click **AI Research** to run a two-step workflow.
 You'll first be asked whether to use any existing SEO field values.
 If all fields are empty and no site context is set under **SEO → Context**, you'll be prompted for a short description so ChatGPT has extra context.
+Answers saved in the Context tab are automatically included in each prompt, so you only need to provide extra details when those fields are empty.

 Step one sends the post content to ChatGPT which returns a title, description and a list of seed keywords.
 If no seed keywords are returned, the plugin